-- wider environmental issues to ensure we protect all that is important.
-Reports are referenced in Appendix 3. - 4.0.6 We took every possible suggestion for housing sites we were able to identify and assessed these using a combination of technical considerations, criteria relevant to the SEA objectives and other factors identified as important to the community.
+- development solutions.
+Advice was also sought from specialist sources covering natural and cultural heritage, and wider environmental issues to ensure we protect all that is important.
+Reports are referenced in Appendix 4. - 4.0.6 We took every possible suggestion for housing sites we were able to identify and assessed these using a combination of technical considerations, criteria relevant to the SEA objectives and other factors identified as important to the community.
 We have concluded with a final shortlist of viable development sites. - 4.0.7 Feedback has helped inform the distribution of houses across these viable sites, preferred house sizes, housing density and types and styles of houses the CNDP should aim to provide.
 Surveys have indicated a preference for mixed housing sizes, mostly 1 to 3 bedroom, semi-detached type houses.
 Census data confirms that Crowhurst has a particular deficit of small (1 or 2 bedroom) properties.
 Providing these sorts of homes will enable younger families to live in the village or older people to stay in the village but downsize.
 Development should be dispersed, low quantity, low density formats, with reasonable size gardens where possible, and careful consideration for neighbours, parking and other amenity needs.
-The CNDP aims to encourage high standards of design and sufficient infrastructure wherever new development is permitted. - 4.0.8 The built environment in Crowhurst has no single or coherent style.
-There are many architectural styles and some interesting individual buildings which provide good examples on which to base future housing designs.
+The CNDP aims to encourage high

+- standards of design and sufficient infrastructure wherever new development is permitted. - 4.0.8 The built environment in Crowhurst has no single or coherent style.
+There are many architectural styles and some interesting individual buildings which provide good reference points for good housing designs.
 There are also developments which lack distinctive architecture, or in some cases are rather poor.
-The CNDP Team has taken some time to identify preferable characteristics of the built environment and produce general design statements to guide future development.
+The CNDP Team has taken some time to identify preferable characteristics of the built environment and produced the Crowhurst Design Guide to guide future development.
 Guidance will also aim to ensure good building practice is employed encompassing issues such as energy efficiency and flood mitigation measures. - 4.0.9 The CNDP is not simply about enabling housing development.
 It is as much about providing protection and enhancement of what is important about Crowhurst.